area9innovation/flow9/doc/mac.markdown

     mkdir -p haxelib/lib
     haxelib setup

 You will be prompted to enter the desired haxelib path.
-Please sepcify the haxelib location you just created, e.g. `/Users/mathieu_perceau/haxelib/lib`.
+Please specify the haxelib location you just created, e.g. `/Users/mathieu_perceau/haxelib/lib`.

 Then install the required libraries: